Ash Wednesday: Bible Meaning and Traditions

 Use our 40-Day Devotional Guide to lead you in prayer and scripture reading through the Lenten Season!

-Ash Wednesday in the Bible
+Ash Wednesday Bible verses

 While Ash Wednesday is not explicitly mentioned in the Bible, the phrase "ashes to ashes dust to dust" is commonly referenced on Ash Wednesday.
 The Scriptures referred to are from the Old Testament: